Haykeul Chikhaoui

-Haykeul Chikhaoui (born 4 September 1996) is a French-born Tunisian footballer who currently plays as a midfielder for Stade Tunisien.
+Haykeul Chikhaoui (born 4 September 1996) is a professional footballer who plays as a midfielder for Kuwait Premier League club Al-Nasr and the Tunisia national team.

+Born in France, he has represented the Tunisia U21 national team at international level.

 Club career

 Chikhaoui is a youth exponent from FC Sochaux-Montbéliard.
 He made his Ligue 2 debut with FC Sochaux-Montbéliard at 29 August 2014 against Dijon FCO.